 When Kim Potter and Bob Miller gaze out the windows of their San Francisco home, they see a spectacular cityscape—and when they peer down into their own backyard, they're treated to an equally beautiful scene.
-Once a weed-filled plot, the garden is as striking to look at as it is to be in, thanks to a close collaboration with garden designer Beth Mullins, owner of Growsgreen Landscape Design.
+Once a weed-filled plot, the garden is as striking to look at as it is to be in, thanks to a close collaboration with garden designer Beth Mullins, owner of Growsgreen Landscape Design (a member of the Remodelista + Gardenista Architect/Designer Directory).

 I've seen many of Mullins' gardens, and she really has a knack for transforming small spaces, whether the end goal is a place to lounge, entertain, or wander.
 For Potter and Miller, she created seating areas, a low-maintenance design, and a plan with drought-tolerant plants that looks good all year.